buaiscia/test-int/README.md

 # Cropster Frontend Task

 ## Instructions on how to use it

 - Run a local server through nodeJS or equal.
-On nodeJS you use the command 'http-server -c-1' and open localhost on http://127.0.0.1:8080/
+On nodeJS you can use the command 'http-server -c-1' or similar and open localhost on http://127.0.0.1:8080/
 - Scan the codes which will be stored in LocalStorage and retrieved in the application as a list.
 You can add and delete every code without limitation.

 ### Notes

-- It's possible to create a fully functional nodeJS app, but I implemented it this way in order to avoid also the Express framework.
+- It's possible to create a fully functional nodeJS app, but I implemented it this way in order to use only pure JS files, and avoid the Express framework too.
 The server initialization is in order to import/export modules.
+Please let me know if you have any questions.

 ## Description